Looking to use terracotta pots for your next plant? There a few things you need to know to use them the best way possible.

 Tip 1: Soak your pot!

 The number one rule of thumb when using terracotta pots is to soak them prior to use them!
 Fill up a sink and soak them overnight or at least for 30 minutes prior to potting them.
-These pots are made out of clay this will prevent the pot from stealing of your plants precious water.
+These pots are made out of clay so doing this will prevent the pot from stealing of your plants precious water.

 It’s also great entertainment for toddlers. 😉